NSSTC/sim-ecs/README.md

 However, sim-ecs has to do a lot of calculations on each dispatch, so it offers its own `run()` method, which is optimized for continuously executing the system logic.
-It is the recommended way of running the ECS for simulations!
+**This is the recommended way of running the ECS for simulations:**

 ```typescript
 world.run();
 ```

-The run-method can be fed an options object to further configure the runner, and from within a transition-handler or the systems, certain actions can be called which influence how the runner acts.
-For example on transition, the state can be changed.
+The run-method can be fed an options object to further configure the runner, and from within the systems, certain actions can be called which influence how the runner acts.
+For example the state can be changed.

 ## Commands